AndrewMaksimchuk/note/usage.md

 `history` show history of adding new notes
 `learn` show notes, step by step on selected tag
 `wallpaper` set random wallpaper"
+`sync` make local and remote git repositories be in the same state